agateau/blog/2016/reordering-a-listview-via-dragndrop-1/index.md

 summary: |
     How to setup a Qt Quick ListView so that the user can reorder its elements by dragging them around.

 It is common in user interfaces to provide the user with a list of elements which can be reordered by dragging them around.
 Displaying a list of elements with Qt Quick is easy, thanks to the ListView component.
 Giving the user the ability to reorder them is less straightforward.
-This 3 article series presents one approach to implementing this.
+This 3 article series presents one way to implement this.

 The goal of this first article is to create a list which can be used like this: